cardano-foundation/CIPs/CPS-XXXX/README.md

 Considering that most stake pools are competing over 1% or less in fees, these are big numbers.
 The obvious solution for the remote pool is to move its block producer to a server housed in USA or Europe.
 This illustrates not only the centralisation problem created, but also the reduction in security that flows from running a block producer on someone elses computing hardware.

-## Example
+## Examples
-This block was produced by my locally controlled block producer in Australia.
+1. This block was produced by my locally controlled block producer in Australia.
 [It was a full block 86.57kB in size, containing 64 transactions, and 66.17kB of scripts](<https://cexplorer.io/block/c740f9ce8b25410ddb938ff8c42e12738c18b7fd040ae5224c53fb45f04b3ba0>)

 These are the delays (from beginning of the slot) before each of _my own relays_ included this block in their chains by extending their tips: